ericzxw/thesis_reddit_sentiment_emotion/README.md

 **To protect users' privacy, some output cells originally showing user names are cleared.**
 **CSV Files are data files with author names recoded before submission.**

+**Also**, [here is the note document](https://docs.google.com/document/d/1TH1_HcW54UvD2LATRAtWbAWTZGlan0RXptavTtyPs5Y/edit?usp=sharing) which stores all the key notes and results of this study that might help you to understand how this study was formulated throughout the journey.

 If you feel interetsed in this research topic or have any questions, please contact me via: *xinwen.zou@outlook.com*

 - srdd_user_list_annoymous.csv  is the user information file of users with SRDD